hebmetalmesh/hebmetalmesh.github.io/_posts/2026-07-10-zoo-mesh-predator-enclosure-specifications.md

 **7×7 construction** (7 strands of 7 wires) balances flexibility and strength and is commonly used for lion enclosures. **7×19 construction** (7 strands of 19 wires) is softer, more flexible, and offers higher fatigue resistance—making it the preferred choice for tiger enclosures and high-impact zones.
 The 7×19 construction acts as a shock absorber, flexing under impact and returning to its original shape.

+🧹 Maintaining your predator enclosure?
+Regular cleaning and inspection are essential for long-term safety and durability.
+Our [complete zoo mesh maintenance guide](https://hebmetalmesh.github.io/posts/zoo-mesh-complete-guide/) covers everything you need to know—from cleaning schedules to tension monitoring.

 **🛡️ Ready to specify predator-grade zoo mesh for your facility?**